John-Telek/Pi_SDR/README.md

 SDR ISO package for the Raspberry Pi 4b

 I wanted a dedicated, portable SDR package that was physically small in size for field work.
-There are several Amature Radio linux distros available for PC's with SDR but nothing as complete for the Pi.
+There are several Amature Radio linux distros available for PC's with SDR but I wanted to start from scratch and slowly make something that everyone wants and likes for the Pi by giving you a say in it.

 On this site you will find an ISO image thats just plug in and boot.
 It contains the following.